2023 Most Popular General Education Master's Degree Schools in Texas

 About 53% of the students majoring in education at the school are women while 47% are male.

-With a ranking of #9, East Texas Baptist University did quite well on this year’s most popular schools for general education students working on their master’s degree.
+East Texas Baptist University ranked #9 on this year’s Most Popular General Education Master’s Degree Schools in Texas list.
 Located in the distant town of Marshall, East Texas Baptist University is a private not-for-profit school with a small student population.

 About 46% of the students majoring in education at the school are women while 54% are male.

-With a ranking of #10, Texas A&M University - Commerce did quite well on this year’s most popular schools for general education students working on their master’s degree.
-Located in the town of Commerce, Texas A&M Commerce is a public school with a large student population.
+Texas A&M University - Commerce did quite well in this year’s ranking of the most popular places for general education students to get a master’s degree.
+It came in at #10 on the list.
+Located in the town of Commerce, Texas A&M Commerce is a public college with a large student population.

 Of the 11 students majoring in education at Texas A&M Commerce, 18% are male and 82% are female.